abilalk02/D-SIC/README.md

 * **Step 3: Download pretrained model weights**

   The pretrained model weights can be downloaded from https://huggingface.co/khalidr4/DSIC.
 You can download manually or use the ```huggingface_hub``` Python library.
 You will be able to download two folders i.e. ```models``` and ```finetuned``` .
 The first folder contains pretrained weights of the relevant stable cascade models.
-The second folder contains the pretrained D-SIC model weights for the Cityscapes dataset and the Rician channel (can be used for AWGn and Rayleigh channel as well, with minor degradation in performance).
-All pretrained model weights for all channels and datasets will eventually be accessible via the huggingface repository.
+The second folder contains the pretrained D-SIC model weights for the Cityscapes dataset and the Rician channel (can also be used for AWGn and Rayleigh channels, with minor performance degradation).
+All pretrained model weights for all channels and datasets will eventually be accessible via the HuggingFace repository.
   ```bash
   python -c "
   from huggingface_hub import snapshot_download